wuwo007/ProteinQuantification/readme.md

-This is a test file for github log.
+This is a test file for github add a commit log.